Malik403/Mute_Checker/README.md

 # Mute_Checker
-This script will notify the user if they're muted or not.
+This is an obspython script to help a user remember to unmute their microphone by notiftying them (With a Tkinter GUI Message) if their microphone remains muted for longer than a configured length of time.

-(User Options to Edit:)
+## User Options to Edit
   * audio_source - This variable will need an Audio source to monitor.
 The default value is "Mic/Aux" which is the first default microphone source.
 No need to change if it's called that!

   * x_position - This variable would be the x position of the mute notification